-If you have houseplants, there's a good chance pests will appear at 1 time or another.
 Lucky Bamboo can be subject to an infestation of spider mites.
-Here's how to prevent Lucky Bamboo from getting spider mites & also how to treat yours if it does.
+Here’s how to prevent this common pest and also how to treat your plants.

 Plants and pests go together like macaroni and cheese – if you have one, the other is bound to make an appearance.
 My friend presented me with a sickly-looking Lucky Bamboo leaf and I knew right away what it was.
 As long as I was helping her out, I thought I’d share this with you too.
 Here’s the scoop on Lucky Bamboo and spider mites – how to prevent them as well as how to treat them.

 Lucky Bamboo care is very popular on our blog so I want to do a couple more posts on this fascinating plant.
 Yours might get spider mites at some point so it’s best to be prepared.
 My friend’s plant is badly infested and at this point, I’m not quite sure it’ll recover.
 It’s fairly common for houseplants to get an infestation, especially in the fall when the heat goes on.
 Oh, how spider mites love that dry heat – they seem to appear out of nowhere!

 Some Of Our General Houseplant Guides For Your Reference: